 The World of Work Project View

-This model of trustworthiness is interesting and different than other models that we’ve looked at as it focuses specifically on sales relationships.
+The five dimensions of trust in sales model of trustworthiness is interesting.
+It’s different than other models that we’ve looked at as it focuses specifically on sales relationships.
 Despite the specific domain that this model is focusing on, it is broadly the same as other trust models.

 Overall we would recommend using and sharing the other trust models ahead of this one in a typical working environment as they are more general in nature and easier to relate to.